byoso/OC_P2/README.md

 ### Virtual environment

 To run this program you will need to install some dependencies.
-Tthe best way to do so is to create a virtual environment first.
+The best way to do so is to create a virtual environment first.

-Open a terminal in the root repertory of this project, then type:
+Open a terminal in the root directory of this project, then type:
 ```
 $ python3 -m venv env
 ```